zygos/wd-material/material/3-frameworks/4-full-stack/3-authentication-authorization.md

 **Step 2.** Write a user implementation satisfying the test.

 We will not be using a real database.
-So there is no need to use TypeORM, Kysely, or anything else.
 We will use a simple JavaScript array to store our users.
 You should not need additional libraries beyond `@trpc/server` and `zod`.

 Write a `user.ts` file that satisfies the test.
 Write a straightforward implementation that stores users in an array: no databases or hashing.